geovedi/book-notes/2021/fuzz.notes.md

     - Strategies to deter starlings and blackbirds are discussed, noting the psychological benefits of such efforts even if they're not always effective.
 - Personal Perspectives and Ethical Considerations
   - Personal Impact
-    - The narrator's journey in confronting their personal feelings towards coexisting with wildlife is described.
+    - Mary's journey in confronting their personal feelings towards coexisting with wildlife is described.
     - The decision not to set traps for a roof rat showcases a change in attitude toward humane methods of control.
   - Ethical Dilemmas
     - The dilemma of how to treat trespassing wildlife is explored, highlighting the historical lack of compassion and the need for more humane approaches.